18F/handbook/pages/general-information-and-resources/employee-resources-policies/work-schedules.md

 ##### Maxiflex
-- Same as Variable Week, but you only work 9 days instead of 10 days per pay period.
+- Same as Variable Week, but you may work fewer than 10 days per pay period.

 For example:
 |**Day**   |**Hours** | **Day**  |**Hours** |